Mr. Chairman, these individuals have been determined whistleblowers.

 So we had a series of conversations with the FBI at the early stages of that investigation.

-Now it turns out that certain people in the FBI, uh it appears to be people like Tim Tebow, et cetera, uh, leaked the fact that we were communicating with the FBI uh to the New York Times, uh, and they went after us uh and and essentially said we were part of this plot to frame Hillary Clinton, which is laughable.
+Now it turns out that certain people in the FBI, it appears to be people like Tim Thibault, et cetera, leaked the fact that we were communicating with the FBI to the New York Times.

-We were approached by the FBI, the material we attached and and gave to them uh was of course public records and financial records, uh things like that.
+The material we attached and gave to them was, of course, public records and financial records, things like that.

-Uh, and that's what we're so frustrated about.
+And that's what we're so frustrated about.

-When in fact the opposite is true.
+When in fact, the opposite is true.

-The FBI proactively, because of the quality of the work that we've done here in both Clinton Cash and Secret Empires that detailed the information, Hillary Clinton's relationship with Russia, Hunter Biden's relationship with a variety of people in nefarious regions of the world.
+The FBI, proactively, because of the quality of the work that we've done here in both Clinton Cash and Secret Empires, that detailed the information, Hillary Clinton's relationship with Russia, Hunter Biden's relationship with a variety of people in nefarious regions of the world.

-They came to us and said, hey, what do you have?
+They came to us and said, Hey, what do you have?

 We'd like to learn more about that.